 The Council noted that an IUCN re-assessment of the species would be published within the next weeks.

-Furthermore, the Council noted the extensive review of the two proposals which was prepared by the Advisory Committee to the CMS Sharks MOU, which has been provided in Inf.4. and which concluded the following:
+Furthermore, the Council noted the extensive review of the proposal which was prepared by the Advisory Committee to the CMS Sharks MOU, which has been provided in Inf.4. and which concluded the following:

 “Tope Shark is listed as Vulnerable globally on the IUCN Red List (Walker et al. 2006).
 However, there are regional variations in the assessments, ranging from Least Concern (eastern North Pacific) to Critically Endangered (Southwest Atlantic).
 The scientific basis for the listings varies between regions.